Manaslu Trek 12 Days Itinerary

 • Experience the warm greeting and hospitality of local people

-Enjoy the scenic drive from Kathmandu to Soti Khola
+Scenic drive from Kathmandu to Soti Khola

 The journey to Manaslu begins in Kathmandu.
 You take a long drive from Kathmandu to Soti Khola along the countryside, passing through Arughat Bazar.
 While traveling over the slope of Kathmandu Valley, you witness Annapurna, Manaslu, Ganesh Himal, and Langtang Himal behind the spectacular sight of lush hilly terraces.